 The best banking options for expats in Luxembourg will ultimately depend on what’s important to you and what type of account you’re opening.

-Are you looking for private banking and asset management?
+Are you looking for private banking services and asset management?
 Or do you just want a retail account to receive your salary?
 Big difference.

 On the retail side, the best bank for expats in Luxembourg revolves around ease of opening, fees, service, and maintenance requirements.